caseywatts/caseywatts.github.io/book/all-chapters.md

 You can think of Cognitive Behavioral Therapy as "Training".
 Therapists happen to be skilled personal trainers for CBT.
 Seeing a therapist regularly is the best option for working on these skills, it is the approach most likely to succeed.
 A therapist will determine how they can best help you, whether they make a formal diagnosis or not.

-Many health insurance plans only cover a limited number of therapists that are frequently overbooked.
+A good place to start is through your health insurance plan, see which therapists are covered.
 If you can see one of these it may be the most cost effective approach.
-If not, many other places offer a sliding scale and there are other assistance programs available.
+If you cannot find one through your health insurance, there are other options.
+Many places offer a sliding scale based on income, and there are other assistance programs available.
 If you believe therapy would help you, there is a way to get it.

 Two of the most frequent diagnoses are depression and anxiety.
 Many folks have undiagnosed mild depression and mild anxiety.
 Even these "mild" versions can still affect your life in very significant ways, and can benefit from developing skills like CBT.